LukeShu/leaguer/doc/Sprint2.md

 6) As a host/player, I would like my pages to actively update without refreshing my current page.
-    - For this task, we will implent an Active Status Update system with AJAX.
+    - For this task, we will implement an Active Status Update system with AJAX.

 7) As a host/player, I would like to see an interactive tournament lobby page that displays tournament information and its matches.